teifip/gcf-api-router/README.md

 router.route('/user/:userId(\\d+)')
 ```

-In the above example, note the escaping of `\` due to the fact that regular expression is part of a string.
+In the above example, note the escaping of `\` due to the fact that the regular expression is part of a string.

 **router.get(requestHandler)**

 Specifies the request handler to be used for GET requests.
 Must always be chained to a `router.route` method or to another `router.{httpMethod}` method.
 The chaining order of different `router.{httpMethod}` methods is irrelevant. `requestHandler` must a function that accepts `(req, res)` as arguments.
+If appropriate, the same `requestHandler` can be associated with multiple routes/methods.

 **router.post(requestHandler)**